Skip to main content

 Use simple examples that show why VAT rises with higher underlying prices.

-Link back to the pillar for full current Irish fuel examples.
+Link back to the pillar for full dated Irish fuel examples.

 Short answer